Why Do We Sleep with Our Eyes Closed?

-If you don’t have time to master the art of sleeping without closing your eyes, or the side effects freaked you out, you could try to take a nap in public and avoid detection.
+If you don’t have time to master the art of sleeping without closing your eyes, you could try to take a regular nap in public and avoid detection.

-- Find a discreet place to nap.
-It could be in your office, car, a closet or a bathroom.
+First, find a discreet place to nap, such as an office, car, closet, or bathroom.
 If you can’t escape to a private area, sit in the back of a populated room.

-- Avoid slouching.
-Sit up straight, preferably at a table or desk.
+Avoid slouching, and sit up straight, preferably at a table or desk if one is available.
 Rest your elbow on the surface and bend it 90 degrees so that your hand props up your chin.
 You’ll look active and attentive.

 Meditating with Your Eyes Open

-- Focus on two objects at once.
-With your left eye look at something on the left side of the room, and then use your right one to look at something on the right side.
-This exercise is challenging but becomes easier with practice.
+Focus on two objects at once.
+With your left eye, look at something on the left side of the room, and then use your right one to look at something on the right side.

-- Plant the seed.
-It turns out that just reading about lucid dreaming can encourage one to happen.
-Before bed, read a few pages from a book that discusses the topic.
+Plant the seed.
+As it turns out, just reading about lucid dreaming could encourage one to happen.
+So, before bed, read a few pages from a book that discusses the topic.

-- Keep a dream journal.
+Keep a dream journal.
 As soon as you wake up, write down everything you remember about your dreams.
-Don’t go to the bathroom, get a drink of water or fumble for a pen.
-Have the journal next to your bed and ready to write in immediately upon waking.
-You’d be surprised how quickly your dreams will fade if you don’t write them down.
+Have the journal next to your bed to write in it immediately upon waking.

-- Try a lucid dreaming app.
-There are smartphone apps that you can download that will alert with you a ding or a buzz when you’re entering a dream state.
-Over time, your subconscious mind will begin to associate that sound with dreaming, and it could potentially alert you to the fact that you’re in a dream!
+Set an intention by telling yourself that you want to have a lucid dream.
+You can also try a lucid dreaming app that will alert you with a ding or buzz when you’re entering a dream state.
+Over time, your subconscious mind will begin to associate that sound with dreaming.

 Possible Side Effects